Desarrollo-CeSPI/mo_server_security/README.md

 ## Recipes

-This recipes can be enabled/disabled/customized setting the appropiate attributes.
+### Default
+This recipe enables/disables/customizes settings using the appropiate attributes, for the following services:

 * **fail2ban**: installs and sets up Fail2Ban.
 * **restricted_su**: disables su command for users not in the sysadmin group (specified in the mo_server_base recipe, via authorization.superadmin_group attribute.
 * **ssh_config**: disables password authentication and permits root login using SSH public key only.

+### Sysctl

+Sets kernel parameters using attributes specified with `attributes/syscrl`

 ### Firewall